ajahne/blog/_posts/2018-01-29-javascript-value-vs-reference.md

 The value `5` has an intrinsic (i.e. innate) type of `'Number'` and the value of `'5'` has an intrinsic type of `'String'`.
 This cannot be changed. **_The assignment of the variable can be changed, but the value itself cannot_**.

-**Note**: 'typeof' returns the type of the underlying value, which the variable is assigned to.
+**Note**: `typeof` returns the type of the underlying value, which the variable is assigned to.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) for further details.

 So now that we have a better sense of variables and values, what are the different value types we can have?